Thursday 21 May: Covid-19, World situation report

 The number of coronavirus patients reported worldwide have increased to 5,126,541.
 The number of deaths reported due to the virus around the world has increased to 330,853.

-Currently coronavirus infected patients have bene reported from 215 countries.
+Currently coronavirus infected patients have been reported from 215 countries.

 Meanwhile, 2,044,049 infected patients have recovered.
 There are 2,751,639 active patients around the world while 45,688 patients are reported to be in critical condition.